 “Really, it’s no problem.
 I need to get back to Nome.”

 The pilot seemed disappointed.
-Actually, I would have loved to have had the shot, but there was no way I was going to be able to physically pry my fingers off the plane’s instrument panel long enough to steady my camera for another shot until sometime after we landed, of that I was certain.
+Actually, I would have loved to have had the shot, but there was no way I was going to physically pry my fingers off the plane’s instrument panel long enough to steady my camera for another shot until sometime after we landed, of that I was certain.

 To understand the Iditarod, one must mush

 Back on terra firma, my thoughts drifted to dogs.
 I felt the urge to try mushing.
-How hard could it be, right?
+How hard could it be?
 No sooner had I vocalized my wish than there I was, standing on the back of a sled’s runners with an eager team of three dogs yipping and prancing in front of me.
 Following a 30-second “how to drive a dog-team” tutorial and safety talk (which consisted of “don’t fall off”), I yelled “Mush” and we rocketed onto the one-mile-long training track at what felt like a bajillion miles-per-hour.
 I was free solo in command of the team while a snowmobile shadowed nearby for safety and to pick up the pieces if needed.

 The first corner zoomed closer as the team jetted downhill.
 My eyes were tearing from the cold wind and my mind raced as I tried to remember if it was “Gee” for a right turn or “Haw.”
 Crossing my fingers I screamed “Gee” and the team swept right around the turn.
 Whooyaa!
 I was a musher, lord of the snow and master of adventure.
 That is until the team whipped the sled through a couple of short snake turns and a riotous whoop-de-doo.